-Please note: Not every assessment is eligible for an extension.
+Not every assessment is eligible for extension.
 Assignments exempt from the Extensions Policy include, but are not limited to, weekly problem sets, weekly homeworks, and weekly quizzes.
 You may not be granted extenuating circumstances and extensions for assessments exempt from the Extensions Policy.
 The table below sets out the department's extension and late submission policy by assessment types:

 Assessment 2/5 days Extension allowed Exempt from College late submission policy

 Quiz No Yes

 Graded homework No Yes

 Midterm No Yes

-Presentation No Yes
+Live presentation No Yes

+Video presentation Yes No

-Essay Yes No
+Essay/Dissertation Yes No

 Project Yes No